Placement priority order

-The best way to find out if your home is in the Northcote High School designated neighbourhood boundary is to contact our Enrolments Officer on 03 9488 2300 or firstname.lastname@example.org.
+The best way to find out if your home is in the Northcote High School zone is to check the Department of Education school zone map at findmyschool.vic.gov.au.
+If you have questions, please contact our Enrolments Officer on 03 9488 2300 or email@example.com.

 The student must live permanently with their parent(s) or legal guardian(s) at this residence.
 A permanent residence does not include:

 - staying with a relative or friend